 Y’all already know who Brian Clark is from above so I’ll cut straight to what I took away from his session.

-Jordan’s website is The Art of Charm and he was at TTT to talk about relationship building.
+Jordan was at TTT to talk about relationship building.

 The first thing he reminded us was if people don’t buy into YOU, you will never get their business.
 He pointed out that we need to be networking in an organic and ongoing fashion (as networking only when you need new business is too late).
 The best way to network?
 Simply be generous.
 Generosity is the backbone of all great relationships.